 \section{Introduction}

-Condensed matter system is an endless playground for emergent exotic phenomena and quasi-particles.
+Condensed-matter systems provide an endless playground for emergent exotic phenomena and quasi-particles.
 In particular, the concept of topological phases associated with the band structure of solids has seen tremendous developments over the past decades \cite{WenRMP2017}.
 Topological insulators and superconductors are probably among the most scrutinized, notably because they can host Majorana fermions, quasi-particles that are their own antiparticle, which occur as excitations in such materials \cite{HasanRMP2010,QiRMP2011,BeenakkerARCMP2013}.
-Thanks to non-Abelian statistics, Majorana fermions are crucial ingredients for a functional topological quantum computer: a set of distant, non-interacting Majorana fermions allow, through the process of braiding, to implement a category of topologically protected gates, albeit not universal unless supplemented by other conventional gates \cite{NayakRMP2008,AliceaNP2011,LeijnseSST2012}.
+Thanks to non-Abelian statistics, Majorana fermions are crucial ingredients for a functional topological quantum computer: a set of distant, non-interacting Majorana fermions allow, through the process of braiding, to implement a category of topologically protected gates, albeit not universal \cite{NayakRMP2008,AliceaNP2011,LeijnseSST2012}.

-Genuine topological superconductors are rare, for example, $\mathrm{Sr_2RuO_4}$ is believed to be one \cite{MackenzieRMP2003}.
-However, quantum engineering through the use of proximity effects in fermionic systems, can lead to such special superconductors, i.e. 1D nanowire and 2D topological insulator with strong spin-orbit interaction (SOI) proximitized with the conventional $s$-wave superconductor \cite{FuPRL2008,StanescuPRB2010,AliceaRPP2012}.
-On the other hand, quantum magnets can mimic electronic systems without above proximity requirements \cite{NiuPRB2012,TsvelikPRL2013,GiulianoNPB2016}.
-Specifically, a 1D quantum Ising model can emulate a Kitaev $p$-wave superconductor, via a renowned Jordan-Wigner transformation (JWT) \cite{JordanZP1928,LiebAoP1961,BarouchPRA1970,KitaevP2001}.
+Compounds hosting topological superconductivity are rare, for example, $\mathrm{Sr_2RuO_4}$ is believed to be one \cite{MackenzieRMP2003}.
+However, material engineering of heterostructures composed of semiconducting and superconducting materials can lead to such special superconductors, i.e., 1D nanowires and 2D topological insulators with strong spin-orbit interaction (SOI) proximitized with the conventional $s$-wave superconductor \cite{FuPRL2008,StanescuPRB2010,AliceaRPP2012}.
+On the other hand, quantum magnets can mimic electronic systems without the proximity requirements \cite{NiuPRB2012,TsvelikPRL2013,GiulianoNPB2016}.
+Specifically, a 1D quantum Ising model can emulate a Kitaev $p$-wave superconductor, via the renowned Jordan-Wigner transformation (JWT) \cite{JordanZP1928,LiebAP1961,BarouchPRA1970,KitaevP2001}.
 In particular, the topological phase transition and the occurrence of Majorana fermions as low-energy modes are all mapped into the spin system when the applied transverse magnetic field is varied, where the ferromagnetic (paramagnetic) phase in the spin chain corresponds to the topological (trivial) phase of the fermionic system \cite{Sachdev2011}.